 Luckily, social media account deletion is pretty simple.
 You just need to log into every social media account you use and search for each site’s instructions on how to request an account removal.
 Each site has a different process, but they are all relatively easy and should delete your account within 30 days or so.

-Tips when erasing your social media accounts:
+Tips to delete your social media presence:

 - Backup your data first.
 Your social media accounts likely hold precious photos or messages you want to keep.
 Download images, export contacts or screenshot conversations you want to keep and save them somewhere else.